fusepool/attic-ecsutils/README.md

 - smushing equivalent uris by choosing one uri as target uri and replacing all the aliases that appear as subject or object in triples with it.

-To compile the engine run
+To compile the bundle run

     mvn install

 To deploy the engine to a stanbol instance running on localhost port 8080 run

     mvn org.apache.sling:maven-sling-plugin:install